WesleyKProfile/Small-Network-Lab/README.md

 ### Skills Learned

-- Fluency in network design.
+- Network design
-- Mastery of subnetting techniques for efficient IP address allocation.
+- Mastery of subnetting techniques for efficient IP address allocation
-- Strategic deployment of VLANs to improve network scalability and management.
+- Strategic deployment of VLANs to improve network scalability and management
-- Proficiency in ensuring seamless operation of network devices and services.
+- Proficiency in ensuring functionality of network devices and services

 ## Steps
 1. Determined the hardware requirements for the project, excluding servers and cabling.